Curriculum

 -

-The Core Knowledge Science sequence provides students with a firm, cumulative knowledge base in science and engineering design, informed by the Next Generation Science Standards.
+The Core Knowledge Science sequence provides students with a firm, cumulative knowledge base in science and engineering design.

 Social Studies